-6 of the best coffee shops in Dorset
+6 of the best coffee shops and cafés in Dorset

 From bean to cup, which buzzy coffee lovers’ venues offer the best caffeine fix in the county